-Cardioviruses are small, nonenveloped viruses that are almost always associated with rodents, and the disease in other mammalian species has often been attributed to spillover from populations of mice and rats.
+Cardioviruses are small, nonenveloped viruses that are almost always associated with rodents, and the disease in other mammalian species has often been attributed to spillover from populations of wild mice and rats.
 These, and presumably other rodent species, shed the viruses in feces and urine, which may contaminate food and water supplies of large mammals.
 Ingestion of rodents dead or dying of EMC may be another means of infection.
 Pigs shed virus in nasal secretions and feces during the first 3 days of experimental infection.
 During this short period, the virus may be transmitted to other pigs by contact.
 Cardioviruses are resistant to adverse environmental influences and may remain infective for weeks to months under favorable conditions.

 Clinical Findings and Lesions